opendocsg/slw-judgments-backfill/2011_SGHC_23/report.md

 **Extension of time**

 2       The respondent had a preliminary objection to this application as it was not filed within the 6month time limit from the date of grant of probate (“the grant”) as provided in s 4(1) of the Act, which is the position taken by the English authorities.
-However in _Soh Siew Yoke v Ching Kwong Yew & ors_ [1991] SGHC 37, Chua J took the position that time runs only from extraction of the grant rather than the date of the grant.
+However in _Soh Siew Yoke v Ching Kwong Yew & ors_ <span class="citation">[1991] SGHC 37</span>, Chua J took the position that time runs only from extraction of the grant rather than the date of the grant.
 Adopting that position, the application would have been made within time.
 However, even if this position were wrong (as I am inclined to hold), I was satisfied that the circumstances justified an extension of time under s 4(2) of the Act and granted an extension of time to the applicant.

 **The facts**